Clover Home Leisure

 • Why they’re bad for your pool

-Phosphates are nutrients — basically plant food — that enter your pool from the environment.
+Phosphates are nutrients — essentially plant food — that enter your pool from the environment.
 On land, they help plants grow.
 In water?
 They help algae grow.

-Phosphates themselves are not harmful to humans.
-But in your pool, they’re a major fuel source for algae blooms.
-The more phosphates you have, the harder it is to keep your pool clear — especially during hot weather.
+Phosphates are not harmful to humans, but in your pool, they act as a major fuel source for algae blooms.
+The higher the phosphate level, the harder it is to keep your pool clear, especially during hot weather.

-Phosphates are the one food source for algae.
-Even a small amount can help algae grow faster — especially if chlorine levels drop or the water gets warm and still.
+Phosphates are algae’s primary food source.
+Even small amounts can help algae grow faster — especially if chlorine levels dip or the water gets warm and still.

 Chlorine has to work harder to fight algae fueled by phosphates.
-That means you’ll use more chemicals and still struggle with cloudy or green water.
+That means:

 🌱 How Do Phosphates Get Into Your Pool?